evennia/evennia/docs/source/Setup/Installation-Troubleshooting.md

 ## Windows Troubleshooting

+- If you install with `pip install evennia` and find that the `evennia` command is not available, run `py -m evennia` once.
+This should add the evennia binary to your environment.
+If this fails, make sure you are using a [virtualenv](Installation-Git#virtualenv).
+Worst case, you can keep using `py -m evennia` in the places where the `evennia` command is used.
 - Install Python [from the Python homepage](https://www.python.org/downloads/windows/).
 You will  need to be a Windows Administrator to install packages.
 - When installing Python, make sure to check-mark *all* install options, especially the one about making Python  available on the path (you may have to scroll to see it).
 This allows you to just write `python` in any console without first finding where the `python`   program actually sits on your hard drive.